simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 | 80 PLUS Gold | 87% |
 | 80 PLUS Platinum | 90% |

-It is important to note that while higher efficiency ratings generally indicate better performance, they also come with a higher price tag.
-Therefore, it is essential to consider your specific power requirements and budget when selecting a power supply.
+Note that while higher efficiency ratings generally indicate better performance, they also come with a higher price tag.
+Therefore, you need to consider your specific power requirements and budget when selecting a power supply.

 In addition to efficiency ratings, it is also worth considering other certifications such as safety certifications.
 These certifications ensure that the power supply meets certain safety standards and can protect your computer components from power surges, short circuits, and other electrical hazards.
 Look for certifications such as UL, CE, and FCC to ensure the power supply meets these safety requirements.

-In conclusion, efficiency ratings and certifications are important factors to consider when choosing a computer power supply.
+Wrapping up, efficiency ratings and certifications are important factors to consider when choosing a computer power supply.
 They indicate the power supply's performance, energy efficiency, and safety standards.
 By selecting a power supply with the appropriate efficiency rating and certifications, you can ensure optimal performance, energy savings, and protection for your computer system.

 Installing a Computer Power Supply
 ----------------------------------